When will you start recruitment for the 2022-23 academic year?

 We accept applications through our online application system.
 You can begin your application here.

 I have no lab experience due to the pandemic.
 Can I still apply?

 The Franklin is a research institute, and we are well aware of the restrictions that have affected universities and students worldwide.
 We welcome applications which demonstrate your enthusiasm, your academic merit, and your proactive commitment in finding out more about your subject – in and out of lab research.

-I have a degree from a non-Russell Group university.
+I don't have a degree from a Russell Group university.
 Can I apply?

 There are many reasons why students choose a specific university for their undergraduate degree and none of these reasons should be unfairly penalised during an application to join a PhD programme.

 We welcome applicants from all UK and international universities, as we recognise that students with potential can come from anywhere.
 50% of our current cohort of PhD students completed their undergraduate degree in a non-Russell Group university.

 Can I start my application now and continue later?

 The ‘submit’ button at the end of each section saves your progress, so that you can return (and add) to it later.

 All Franklin PhD projects are connected to our novel, exciting technologies in development.
 Therefore, all students will be based close to full time in our Harwell hub for the four years (with visits to their university supervisor where needed).